substrate-developer-hub/hacktoberfest/README.md

 [![Gitter](https://img.shields.io/gitter/room/substrate-developer-hub/community)](https://gitter.im/substrate-developer-hub/community)

 Join us for Hacktoberfest 2019.
-Hack on substrate and related parity technologies, solve issues or take on a bigger challenge pushing the boundaries of the technology that will run the next generation of the internet.
+Hack on substrate, parity-ethereum and related parity technologies, solve issues or take on a bigger challenge pushing the boundaries of the technology that will run the next generation of the internet.
 Oh, and get exclusive swag on for doing so!

 ## Participate in 3 easy steps

 ### ✍️ 1.
 Sign up
 [Fill in and submit the signup form](https://docs.google.com/forms/d/e/1FAIpQLSfQFLveEHTF5MECDNT2eP74SM3aSG_jxfufjyXQohKcc0sUyw/viewform) to let us know you are taking part.
 To see how we use your information please see [our privacy policy](https://www.parity.io/privacy/).
 You can also optionally raise a PR against this repo to include your profile down below - [just fill in this template](https://github.com/substrate-developer-hub/hacktoberfest/blob/master/_hackers/_template.md).
-We recommend you also join us on chat either on [gitter](https://gitter.im/substrate-developer-hub/community) or [matrix](https://matrix.to/#/room/#substrate-technical:matrix.org).
+We recommend you also join us on chat either on the [substrate gitter](https://gitter.im/substrate-developer-hub/community), the [parity-ethereum gitter](https://gitter.im/paritytech/parity) or [matrix](https://matrix.to/#/room/#substrate-technical:matrix.org).

 ### 💡 2.
 Select